Jimmy Wang Yu: Film career

-With the success of The Chinese Boxer, Wang stood unchallenged in Southeast Asia for a short time, as the Chinese actor with the most formidable fists and legs.
+With the success of The Chinese Boxer, Wang stood unchallenged in Southeast Asia for a short time as the Chinese actor with the most formidable fists and legs.
 But beginning in the 1970s, Wang's star began to be eclipsed with the entry of new actors, many with superior martial arts training such as Ti Lung, David Chiang, and especially Bruce Lee, whose role in The Big Boss (1971) revolutionised the martial arts film genre.

 In 1975, Wang starred in the Australian action film The Man from Hong Kong.
 In 1976, Wang appeared alongside Jackie Chan in Lo Wei's Killer Meteors.
 In the late 1970s, Wang helped Chan when then the latter sought his help in settling a dispute with Lo Wei that allegedly involved Triads.
-Chan eventually repaid the favour with his roles in Wang's films, Fantasy Mission Force (1982) and Island of Fire (1990).
+Chan eventually repaid the favor with his roles in Wang's films, Fantasy Mission Force (1982) and Island of Fire (1990).

 In 1986, Sammo Hung cast Wang as Wong Kei-ying (the father of Chinese folk hero Wong Fei Hung) in Millionaire's Express.
 In the years that followed, Wang kept a low profile, making a rare public appearance in 2002 at the funeral of Chang Cheh.

+Footage from Wang's 1976 film, Tiger & Crane Fists (also known as The Savage Killers), was used in the 2002 film Kung Pow!
+Enter the Fist, alongside new footage shot by Steve Oedekerk to create an original plot unrelated to the original film.
+In the film itself, Oedekerk, who wrote, produced, directed, and starred in the film, digitally inserted himself over Wang in many scenes where the Tiger & Crane Fists footage is used.